ibm-cloud-docs/apps/vsi-deploy.md

 5. Copy and paste the key into the clipboard or download the key.
 6. Replace the value in the toolchain configuration `TF_VAR_ibm_cloud_api_key` with the value that was generated.

-### Generating the public and private Key
+#### Public and private Keys
 {: #public-key}

-For the toolchain to install the Debian packaging into the virtual server instance, follow these steps.
+For the toolchain to install the Debian packaging into the virtual server instance, the deployment infrastructure automatically generates a private and public SSH key pair to transfer the GIT contents to the instance.

+To do this manually:
 1. In your client, use the following instructions to create a [public and private key pair ![External link icon](../icons/launch-glyph.svg)](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/){: new_window}.
 2. Go to the [Infrastructure SSH keys view ![External link icon](../icons/launch-glyph.svg)](https://control.bluemix.net/devices/sshkeys){: new_window}.
 You can also click **Menu** > **Infrastructure** > **Devices** > **Manage** > **SSH Keys**.
 3. Click **Add**.